zdravkov/kendo-docs/api/wrappers/php/Kendo/Dataviz/UI/ChartValueAxisItemLabels.md

     ?>

 ### skip
-Number of labels to skip.
+The number of labels to skip.
+By default no labels are skipped.
-Skips rendering the first n labels.

 #### Returns
 `\Kendo\Dataviz\UI\ChartValueAxisItemLabels`